-You talk to your daughter every day; some would say all day!
+You talk to your child every day; some would say all day!
 But how much of that talk makes up meaningful conversations?
 A conversation is a back and forth exchange between two or more people.
 Your little one says something and first you listen.
-Then, you respond while she listens.
-You give her time to respond and so on and so forth in a serve and return pattern.
-Conversations can be about anything at all –from her favorite character to your plans for the weekend.
-The important thing is to talk with your daughter, and not just at her.
+Then, you respond while they listen.
+You give them time to respond and so on and so forth in a serve and return pattern.
+Conversations can be about anything at all –from their favorite character to your plans for the weekend.
+The important thing is to talk with your child, and not just at them.

-Having meaningful conversations with your child will build her confidence and self-esteem, because she’ll learn that you care about her and are interested in her thoughts and feelings.
-She’ll also learn to become an effective communicator while building her vocabulary and language skills.
+Having meaningful conversations with your child will build their confidence and self-esteem, because they’ll learn that you care about them and are interested in their thoughts and feelings.
+They’ll also learn to become an effective communicator while building their vocabulary and language skills.
 Here are a few tips to get those conversations going:

-- Find time to talk to your daughter without any distractions around (cellphone included!).
-Give her your undivided attention.
+- Find time to talk to your child without any distractions around (cellphone included!).
+Give them your undivided attention.

 - If you are in the middle of something and your little one wants your attention, try and stop what you’re doing to listen.
 A few minutes of your full attention will go a long way.

 - Be patient.
-Give her time to respond.
-A quiet pause will give her time to organize her thoughts and get back to you.
+Give them time to respond.
+A quiet pause will give them time to organize their thoughts and get back to you.

 - Have a special time during the day when you talk in a meaningful way and are conscious about it.
 Talking about your day can become a part of your bedtime routine, for example.

-- Keep an eye on your child’s body language and facial expressions to really comprehend what she’s trying to say.
+- Keep an eye on your child’s body language and facial expressions to really comprehend what they are trying to say.

-- Respect her thoughts and feelings.
-Regardless if you think she is right or wrong, listen and respond letting her know you hear her.
+- Respect their thoughts and feelings.
+Regardless if you think they are right or wrong, listen and respond letting them know you hear them.